AnaMMoreira/stock-analysis/README.md

 ! [] (https://github.com/AnaMMoreira/stock-analysis/blob/main/Resources/2018AllStocks_Timer.png)

 Notice that for the original code it took 0.0625 seconds to run one year worth of data for one ticker alone.
-And for each year, the AllStocksAnalysis Subroutine took ~ 0.715 seconds to process and print the stats for all stocks.
+And for each year, the AllStocksAnalysisRefactored Subroutine took ~ 0.715 seconds to process and print the stats for all stocks.
 At first hand it looks like the Refactored code may not be much more efficient in runtime because the results sugest that the run time of the original code for each ticker would add up to 0.75 seconds.
 But considering that the user would have to add or modify the code each time a new ticker analysis was needed and also format the resulting table (which was also automated) for the original code it can be assumed that it would be much more time consuming.

 ## Summary: